invopop/ctxi18n/README.md

 ## Introduction

-`ctxi18n` is heavily influenced by the [Ruby on Rails i18n](https://guides.rubyonrails.org/i18n.html) and aims to make it internationalization in Go applications just as straightforward.
+`ctxi18n` is heavily influenced by the [Ruby on Rails i18n](https://guides.rubyonrails.org/i18n.html) and aims to make internationalization in Go applications just as straightforward.

 As the name suggests, `ctxi18n` focusses on making i18n methods accessible via the application's context.
-I18n should be as quick and easy to use as possible, so this package provides a set of helper methods with short names and parameter lists.
+I18n should be as quick and easy to use as possible, so this package provides a set methods with short names and simple parameters.

 Key Features:

-- Loads locale files in YAML, like Ruby i18n.
+- Loads locale files written in YAML or JSON, like Ruby i18n.
-- Makes it easy to associate a locale object with the current context.
+- Makes it easy to add a locale object to the context.
-- Supports Go's embed FS to load data from inside binary.
+- Supports `fs.FS` to load data.
-- Short method names and usage to Gettext like `i18n.T()` or `i18n.N()`.
+- Short method names like `i18n.T()` or `i18n.N()`.
 - Support for simple interpolation using keys, e.g. `Some %{key} text`
+- Support for pluralization rules.

 ## Usage